menu

 Hillsboro Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hillsboro Beach is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Hillsboro Beach who work in management occupations (20.95%), sales jobs (18.19%), and business and financial occupations (10.29%).

-A relatively large number of people in Hillsboro Beach telecommute to their jobs.
-Overall, about 25.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.57% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle